 For example, if the receivable turnover ratio is 10 in a year, it means that the accounts receivable have turned over 10 times in a year.

 The accounts receivable turnover ratio is actually the reverse of the days sales outstanding.

 The formula used to arrive at the accounts receivable turnover ratio is as follow:

-Quarterly AR Turnover Ratio = Quarterly Sales / Quarterly Accounts Receivable
+AR Turnover Ratio = TTM Credit Sales / Accounts Receivable

-As of Q4 2019, Tesla account receivable turnover ratio of 6 is in line with the average, showing that the company credit policy has not changed much even though accounts receivable surged to record high in the same quarter.
+As of Q1 2021, Tesla’s account receivable turnover ratio of 0.95 was in line with the average, showing that the company credit policy has not changed much even during the age of the COVID-19 pandemic.

 References and Credits